perak/kitchen-site/files/getting_started.md

 }
 ```

-- `type` is set to `custom`.
+- `type` is set to `custom_component`.
 That requires you to provide custom HTML and JS templates.

 - If `custom_template` is set to `something` then you need to provide `something.html` and `something.js`.
 Path is relative to input json file.

 Your HTML and JS code can contain anything.
-Your component can contain other components, can use query - the same as any other built in component.
+Your component can contain other components, can use query - in the same way as any other built in component.

 To see custom components in action check <a href="https://github.com/perak/kitchen-examples/tree/master/example-onepage" target="_blank">onepage</a> example.